tayruxin/tp/docs/DeveloperGuide.md

 ### Adding a Company
 1. Test case: `add c/Google r/Software Engineer s/PA d/10-10-2023 n/Francis Tan p/98765432 e/johnd@example.com pr/HIGH` <br>
    Expected: A new company is added to the end of the list of companies.
-Details of the added company is displayed in the company detail panel.
+Details of the added company is displayed in the `CompanyDetailPanel`.
 2. Test case: `add c/Google r/Software Engineer s/PA d/10-10-2023 n/Francis Tan` <br>
    Expected: No company is added.
 Error details shown in the command message.
 3. Try adding the same test case from Step 1.
 Check that an error message is displayed.